Jasminko Velić

 Jasminko Velić (born 1 September 1965) is a Bosnian professional football manager and former player.

 In the 2006-2007 season, Velić was hired as a scouter for Panathinaikos, but after the sacking of Hans Backe, he was appointed as head coach for three games, from 15 September to 6 October, winning two of them and earning one draw.
 The next season, Velić was appointed technical director of Panathinaikos.
 In the 2007-2009 period Velić worked as a technical manager next to head coaches José Peseiro and Henk ten Cate, helping the club to make its return to the UEFA Champions League Group stages.
-During these two years, the club managed to reach its highest position ever in the UEFA team rankings (19th).
+During these two years, the club managed to reach its highest position ever in the UEFA club rankings (19th).

 Career

 Playing career

 Velić was born in Sarajevo and played for Sarajevo club Željezničar before moving to Greece in 1992.
 Velic was one of the youngest players ever in the history of Sarajevo to make a debut in the Yugoslavian Football League at the age of 18.
 He spent three seasons at OFI where he was part of the most successful OFI team ever, becoming one of the best foreign players to play for the club.
 He then spent one season (1995-1996) at Kastoria.
 He then moved to Portugal and played for two seasons for Estrela Amadora (1996-1998).
 He then moved to Spain before ending his career at CD Leganés (1998-1999).